Maryland DSPCAD Research Group

 A list of publications related to the DICE project, and PDF versions of selected publications can be found on the DICE Project Publications Page.

-This work is sponsored in part by the U. S. National Science Foundation under grant NSF-ECCS0823989, the Laboratory for Telecommunication Science, and the US Air Force Research Laboratory.
+This work has been sponsored in part by the U. S. National Science Foundation, the Laboratory for Telecommunication Science, and the US Air Force Research Laboratory.